Skip to footer content

 What is LINQ

 Developers may build clear and expressive queries for data manipulation directly in their code with C#'s LINQ (Language Integrated Query) feature.
-LINQ, which was first included in the.NET Framework 3.5, offers a standard syntax for querying a range of data sources, including databases and collections.
+First included in the .NET Framework 3.5, LINQ offers a standard syntax for querying a range of data sources, including databases and collections.
 LINQ makes simple tasks like filtering and projection easier using operators like Where and Select, which improves code readability.
-Because it allows for postponed execution for optimal speed, this feature is crucial for C# developers to ensure that data manipulation operations are completed quickly and naturally in a manner analogous to SQL.
+Because it allows for delayed execution for optimal speed, this feature is crucial for C# developers to ensure that data manipulation operations are completed quickly and naturally in a manner analogous to SQL.

 Understanding LINQ Distinct

 Duplicate elements may be removed from a collection or sequence using LINQ's Distinct function.
 In the absence of a custom equality comparer, it compares items using their default comparer.
 This makes it a great option in situations when you need to work with a unique collection and remove duplicate components.
-The Distinct technique makes use of the Default equality comparison to evaluate values.
-It will return false for the particular property that is duplicate based on that it will display unique elements.
+The Distinct technique uses the default equality comparers to evaluate values.
+It will exclude duplicates to return only unique elements.

 Basic Usage